Blog

 Common video resolutions you should be using online

-Video resolution is fundamental to video quality and viewers’ experience.
+Video resolution is fundamental to video quality and viewer experience.
 Choosing a specific resolution should depend on:

-• Your target audience’s context, like on what platforms and from what devices they’ll watch the video.
+• Your target audience’s context (on what platforms and from what devices they’ll watch the video)

 1920 x 1080 (Full HD)